10 Real-Life Hyposensitivity Autism Examples Every Parent Should Know

 This aligns perfectly with Rori Care's mission to equip caregivers with the knowledge and skills they need to support their children effectively.

-Moreover, early intervention is crucial when it comes to addressing reduced sensitivity.
+Moreover, is crucial when it comes to addressing reduced sensitivity.
 The sooner caregivers can identify and respond to these sensory needs, the better the outcomes for the child.
 By implementing appropriate strategies from the beginning, families can significantly enhance their child's development and overall quality of life.

 Common Signs of Hyposensitivity in Children